House rules of the spa

 (9) Use of the thermal spa is only permitted with valid access authorisation, as per the tariff structure.
 The tariff structure is part of the spa regulations.

 (10) Sales slips are to be retained for the duration of your visit to the thermal spa.
 A replacement is to be purchased for lost access authorisations.
 Loss of access authorisation is to be reported to staff at the cash-desk.
 In this instance, the receipt is to be presented by the guest.
-In the event of loss of access authorisation and receipt, the operator may charge a flat-rate amount.
+In the event of loss of access authorisation and receipt, the operator may charge a flat-rate amount according to the valdid tariff sheet.

 (11) The access authorisation, key issued and prepaid cards are to be handed into the thermal spa when you leave.